The Blog Social

 1. TinyPNG

 This little panda has saved me countless times!
 TinyPNG uses smart compression techniques to reduce your PNG and JPEG file sizes without losing quality.
-If you’re on the hunt for an easy way to optimize images.
+If you’re on the hunt for an easy way to optimise images.
 I highly recommend it.

 What makes it awesome: